-What would you do if you were not afraid at all?
-What would you do if you knew that it would work out no matter what?
-What would you do if it was easy for you?
+What would you do if you had no fear at all?
+What would you do if you knew it would work no matter what?
+What would you do if it were easy for you?
 Dr. Stefan Frädrich knows: "Many people know what they should do.
 But they don't do what they know."
 Why is that?
-The successful entrepreneur says: "I would like to try to explain it with the help of a bonsai tree.
+The successful entrepreneur says: "I would like to try to explain it using a bonsai tree.
 The bonsai tree is a real tree.
-It is only so small because you keep it artificially small.
+It's only so small because you keep it artificially small.
 You cut off its roots and leaves and keep it in a small pot."

-If you asked the bonsai tree if it knew that there was a big one in it, what would it answer?
-The little tree would probably vehemently deny the statement.
+If you were to ask the bonsai tree if it knew that there was a great one inside it too, what would it answer?
+Presumably the little tree would vehemently deny the observation.
 Stefan Frädrich: "How does growth work?
 Growth means first of all that you need space.
-Imagine the bonsai tree would want to grow in its pot.
-It would always come up against a limit and couldn't go beyond that limit."
-In short, organic growth means that you first need to create space to grow into.
+Imagine that the bonsai tree wanted to grow in its pot.
+It would keep hitting a limit and wouldn't be able to go beyond that limit."
+In short, organic growth means you first need to create space to grow into.

 The expert knows that many people stop growing in the course of their lives.
-They accept that they have reached an end point in certain areas, and then they stop.
-Dr. Stefan Frädrich: "The rule is always the same: You have to create space first - and then you grow into that space.
+They accept that they have reached an end point in certain areas, and then they can't go any further.
+Dr. Stefan Frädrich: "The rule is always the same: You first have to create space - and then you grow into that space.
 Most people think to themselves: I will grow at some point, if I have to.
 And then it's often too late."

 At some point in life, safety mode prevails.
-One becomes cautious and no longer forces growth.
-Mceases to learn new things, entrusting itself with new tasks and striving for personal or professional growth.
-At a certain point, you no longer want to develop yourself further.
-But that is a pity!
+You become cautious and no longer push growth.
+Man stops learning new things, daring to take on new tasks and striving for personal or professional growth.
+At a certain point, you no longer want to develop.
+But that's a shame!
 Because all you would have to do would be to make room.
-Space that you would then grow into more or less automatically.
+Space into which you would subsequently grow more or less automatically.
 Dr. Stefan Frädrich: "You have to create the structures - then you grow into the structure."

-Many people feel quite comfortable in their comfort zone.
-They have been growing for a while in their lives, have acclimatized and are now in safe mode.
+Many people feel that their Comfort zone quite comfortable.
+They've been growing in their lives for a while, have acclimatized, and are now in hedging mode.
 They reject new challenges.
-Dr. Stefan Frädrich: "This is standstill.
-This is no longer possible.
-And that's quite a shame, because the only thing we need to get out of the comfort zone are challenges we accept."
-The vast majority of borders do not really exist, but are merely imagined.
-What is it that keeps people from doing something?
+Dr. Stefan Frädrich: "That's stagnation.
+There's no way forward now.
+And that's quite a shame, because the only thing we need to get out of our comfort zone are challenges that we accept."
+The vast majority of boundaries do not really exist, but are merely imaginary.
+What feeling keeps people from doing something?
 Fear.
-Dr. Stefan Frädrich: "We have three primal fears: fear of failure, fear of overwork and fear of social rejection."
-Today we speak of perfectionism, laziness and shyness.
-But the worst mistake in times when everything changes is the mistake of doing nothing.
-Learning is making mistakes.
+Dr. Stefan Frädrich: "We have three primal fears: fear of failure, fear of overexertion and fear of social rejection."
+Today we speak of Perfectionism, laziness and shyness.
+But the worst mistake in times when everything is changing is the mistake of doing nothing.
+Learning means making mistakes.

-Learning means to get involved in new things with a positive inner attitude.
+Learning means engaging in new things with a positive inner attitude.
 Dr. Stefan Frädrich: "We have to take calculated risks, because growth requires a certain amount of courage.
 Being courageous does not mean not being afraid.
-It means doing the right thing even though you are afraid."
-That's why I'm going to give you three practical tips for more courage:
+It means doing the right thing despite being afraid."
+That's why you're about to get three practical tips for more courage: